automenta/mb7/doc/README.vsn.md

 ## Conclusion

-SemanticScribe is a workspace where **NObjects** and **Tags** unify creation and discovery, with **semantic matching** as its soul.
+Netention is a workspace where **NObjects** and **Tags** unify creation and discovery, with **semantic matching** as its soul.
 Users craft ideas and queries with the same tool—tags—connecting them to a world of meaning.
 The design collapses distinctions into one reactive model, empowers users with control and discovery, and delivers an intuitive, joyful UX.
 By focusing on matching, it fulfills its purpose: linking intent to reality across a decentralized canvas.

 These open questions invite us to refine the magic—how precise, private, or playful should matching be?
-The answers will shape SemanticScribe into a tool that delights and connects, staying true to its vision of effortless, meaningful discovery.
+The answers will shape Netention into a tool that delights and connects, staying true to its vision of effortless, meaningful discovery.
 What sparks your curiosity here—any matching dreams to explore?

 --------------

-You’re absolutely right to bring us back to the purpose of semantic matching—it’s the beating heart of why SemanticScribe exists, and I appreciate the nudge to refocus on it.
+You’re absolutely right to bring us back to the purpose of semantic matching—it’s the beating heart of why Netention exists, and I appreciate the nudge to refocus on it.
 Semantic matching is the mechanism that turns a collection of NObjects into a dynamic, interconnected web of meaning, enabling users to find, relate, and act on their ideas effortlessly.
 I’ll weave this into the overview, adding depth to its role and purpose, while keeping it explanatory and free of implementation concerns.
 Here’s the revised version with semantic matching front and center.

 ---

-# SemanticScribe: A Tag-Driven Workspace with Semantic Matching
+# Netention: A Tag-Driven Workspace with Semantic Matching

-**SemanticScribe** is a decentralized, collaborative workspace where users craft, share, and connect ideas through * *NObjects**—universal containers enriched by **Tags**.
+**Netention** is a decentralized, collaborative workspace where users craft, share, and connect ideas through * *NObjects**—universal containers enriched by **Tags**.
 At its core, **semantic matching** transforms this workspace into a living, intelligent system, uncovering relationships between NObjects based on their tagged meanings.
 This overview explains the design, justifies the choices with user-focused reasons, and highlights open questions, all while